SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 * :newTerm:`instance methods`, to provide utility functionality

 ..
 TODO: Should type methods and properties be added on to this list?
+..
+TODO: How about subscriptability?
+It's allowed, but would it ever actually be useful?
+..
+TODO: Likewise custom operator implementations.
+This could definitely be useful.

 The example below shows all of these capabilities in action for a complex enumeration: